SATVIK202004/enitypewriter/README.md

 <br/>

-> **Wirelessly inject code from your phone into any laptop editor — via QR code pairing, LAN-only communication, and native `SendInput()` keystroke simulation.
+> **Wirelessly transmit text from your phone into any laptop editor — via QR code pairing, LAN-only communication, and native `SendInput()` keystroke simulation.
 No Bluetooth.
 No cables.
 No installs.
-Supports 15,000+ characters per send.**
+Supports 15,000+ characters per send.
+Designed for legitimate developer productivity, learning, and accessibility workflows.**

 <br/>